openstack/swift/doc/source/deployment_guide.rst

 General System Tuning
 ---------------------

-Rackspace currently runs Swift on Ubuntu Server 10.04, and the following changes have been found to be useful for our use cases.
+The following changes have been found to be useful when running Swift on Ubuntu Server 10.04.

 The following settings should be in ``/etc/sysctl.conf``::